I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 Begin by confessing it to Him.
 “Father, I can’t.
 But You can.”

 He defeated all sin.
 He defeated hell and death and the grave.
 He defeated the enemy of all mankind.
-He did it, at the cross.
+Jesus did it, at the cross.
 It is already done.
 The victory is His.
-All I have to do is accept it and surrender to Him, to give it over to Him, to allow Him to lead me and stop trying to control or do it myself, in my own energy or strength.
+All I have to do is accept it and surrender to Him, give it over to Him, allow Him to lead me and stop trying to control or do it myself, in my own energy or strength.
 Let go and let Him step in with His mighty power.

 One of my favorite poems says "Know you not who bore the blame?"

-He called me out of the grave of my sin, and by His power we can walk out together, hand in hand.
+He called me out of the grave of my sin, and by His power Jesus and I can walk out together, hand in hand.
 Together, we can do this.
 He replaces my heart of stone, of fear, with faith.
 If we confess our sin, or our weakness, our lack, and give it over to Him, completely, and allow Him to replace it; if we believe He can, if we allow Him to and stop grasping it up again, we can be free.
-If we confess with our mouth that Jesus is Lord (yes, even of this thing, yes, even of the unknown future, yes, even of my fear or pain or sorrow, and HE WILL use it for His good purposes, because all His ways are good), and if we believe in our hearts that God raised Him from the dead, not just to bring us to heaven, but to SET US FREE from ALL sin, so that we can choose Him and His will instead, then we will be saved (Romans 10:9).
+If we confess with our mouth that Jesus is Lord (yes, even of this thing, yes, even of the unknown future, yes, even of my fear or pain or sorrow, and HE WILL use it for His good purposes, because all His ways are good), and if we believe in our hearts that God raised Him from the dead, (not just to bring us to heaven, but to SET US FREE from ALL sin, so that we can choose Him and His will instead,) then we will be saved (Romans 10:9).
 We will have freedom.
 Oh, how thankful I am for that sweet, refreshing, heart-lightening freedom!

-And in obedience to Him, there is freedom.
+In obedience to God, there is freedom.
 In confession and repentance, there is freedom.
 In letting go of trying to control and instead trusting the One who never lets go of anything, of anyone, there is freedom.
 And oh, what delightful freedom it is!
 It is greater than we imagined, greater than the enemy wishes us to know or tell!
 Great enough to restore real, lasting joy.
 This is the Good News.
 This is why Jesus came to earth: “to proclaim good news to the poor.
 The Father has sent Me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free.”
 (Luke 4:18) “To loosen the bonds of wickedness, to undo the bands of the yoke, and to let the oppressed go free and break every yoke...”
 (Isaiah 58:6) NASB Hallelujah!
 Praise the Lord our God!

 © 2020 Amanda Lorenzo